Robust Optimal Designs when Missing Data Happen at Random: Robust optimal designs

 \subsection{Nonlinear Regression}

 The design criterion for a nonlinear regression depends on unknown regression parameters $\boldsymbol{\beta}$.
 Our method to handle the dependency on the unknown parameters is through the Bayesian-optimal mechanism.
-We average the design criterion with respect to a ``prior'' distribution, and we obtain the optimal designs by minimizing the averaged design criterion via the particle swarm algorithm.
+We first average the design criterion with respect to a ``prior'' distribution, and then minimizing the averaged design criterion over all the possible designs.

-\textbf{Example 3: A nonlinear regression model and Bayesian optimality} We consider the model for long-term recovery after discharge from hospital in Kutner, Nachtsheim and Neter (2003), a two-parameter nonlinear regression model with $f(x|\boldsymbol{\beta})=\beta_0\exp\{\beta_1x\}$.
-Estimates of $\hat{\boldsymbol{\beta}}=(56.7, -.03797)$ were obtained by performing a preliminary linear regression with response, $\log(Y)$, and predictor $X$.
-We replace the regression parameters by two new variables $T_1,T_2\in[0,1]$:
+\textbf{Example 3: A nonlinear regression model and Bayesian optimality} We consider the model for long-term recovery after discharge from the hospitals in \cite{KNN2003}, a two-parameter nonlinear regression model with $f(x|\boldsymbol{\beta})=\beta_0\exp\{\beta_1x\}$ where $x$ is the number of days of hospitalization.
+Let $T_1$ and $T_2$ be two new variables such that

-where a density is assigned to $T_1$ and $T_2$, respectively.
-Then the design criterion (\ref{MARE28}) is replaced by